aperveyev/booru_yolo/models/README.md

 23 - jackx  - jacko viewed from behind, sometimes heavily NSFW <br>

 Note: <br>
-~ furry heads are cartoon/art styled <br>
+~ furry heads are cartoon/art styled, not real animals <br>
+~ a lot of furry heads fall in between of head classes (evidently more classes required) <br>
 ~ torso compopents usually have SFW/NSFW oblect pair, but no specific NSFW class created for hip <br>
-~ upside-down or lying pose detection may work worse than a frontal one <br>
+~ upside-down or lying pose detection may work worse than for frontal cases <br>

 ### yolov8s_pp07.pt - hentai objects and interactions model